 Can be a little noisy when rotating

-Our tester found that the marble top stays cool, perfect for working with fragile buttercream frostings and delicate cakes.
+We love that the marble top stays cool, perfect for working with fragile buttercream frostings and delicate cakes.
 It can also function as a cheese plate or as a serving plate for other items that benefit from a cool surface, like chocolates or petit fours.
-The smooth spinning surface makes decorating cakes a breeze, though our tester observed that the heavy marble top does make a little bit of noise when it spins on the ball bearings.
-That’s a small sacrifice though for this functional and beautiful addition to your kitchen and dining room.
+The smooth spinning surface makes decorating cakes a breeze, though we did observe that the heavy marble top made a bit of noise against the ball bearings.
+All things considered, that’s a small sacrifice for this functional and beautiful addition to your kitchen or dining room.

 Material: Marble and walnut wood | Size: 11 x 3.8 inches | Weight: 5.1 pounds